MansurCompAI/SolubilityOfMolecules-CNNvsMLP/README.md

 # Solubility_of_Molecules-MLPvsCNN-comparison
-Abstract.
+## Abstract
-To determine the solubility of molecule binary classification has been performed.
+To determine the solubility of molecules, CNN and MLP models have been applied to predict logp paramter.

-to do that I need to perform another things
-I ma doing my best , To be able to edit usig vscode, I need to connect my github repomansurbsfs
-## mansurbek
-####list of push
+* Mansurbek